 - reasonable workplace adjustments

-- counselling through our employee assistance programs (EAP).
+- counselling through employee assistance programs (EAP).

 We encourage workplaces to implement a DFV policy to support employees affected by DFV.